Is an old courthouse a good place for a restaurant?

 You be the judge.

-At least you can be when Dorothy and Marshall opens in the Grade II listed Bromley Town Hall’s former courthouse this Autumn.
+At least you can be with a visit to Dorothy and Marshall, which is now open in the Grade II listed Bromley Town Hall’s former courthouse.

-Originally built back in 1906, the place has been fully restored to its former glory, though they’ve swapped the bench for banquettes, and the gavels for gravyboats.
-When it’s finished, the place will have wood-panelled walls holding aloft a soaring ceiling, with arched windows letting light flood over the midcentury furnishings.
+Originally built back in 1906, the place has been fully restored to its former glory, though they’ve swapped the bench for banquettes, and the gavels for gravy boats.
+It now has wood-panelled walls holding aloft a soaring ceiling, with arched windows letting light flood over the midcentury furnishings.

-The kitchen will be marshalled by one Ralph Jones, a Bromley native who has studied under the likes of Marco Pierre White, Chris Galvin (who heads up Galvin La Chapelle), and Eric Chavot (of Bob Bob Ricard Cite fame).
-He’ll be putting together a menu of upscaled classic British dishes, ranging from braised beef short rib with Guinness & black treacle, plus a bone marrow mash; or baby artichokes with heritage tomatoes & Ragstone goat’s cheese.
+He’s put together a menu of upscaled classic British dishes, ranging from braised beef short rib with Guinness & black treacle, plus a bone marrow mash; to baby artichokes with heritage tomatoes & Ragstone goat’s cheese.
 And for dessert?
-There’s going to be a treacle tart with raspberries, all topped with whipped almond clotted cream; and a show-stopping flamed baked Alaska doused in sloe gin blackberry sauce.
+There’s a treacle tart with raspberries, all topped with whipped almond clotted cream; and a show-stopping flamed baked Alaska doused in sloe gin blackberry sauce.

 Dorothy & Marshall | 4 Court Street, Bromley, BR1 1AN

 Staying around South-East London?
 Check out our ultimate guide to Greenwich.